gbirchmeier/wizards-castle/docs/README.md

 2. It allows lower-case inputs instead of only caps
 3. You can actually scroll up (if your terminal allows)

-Post 1.0 versions may offer improvements.
-In a future release, I intend to add options to enable a few color enhancements, and perhaps to slow the scroll down so your eyes can follow along through warps/sinkhole chains.
+I have plans for some improvements in post-1.0 versions.
+I intend to add options to enable a few color enhancements, and perhaps to slow the scroll down so your eyes can follow along through warps/sinkhole chains.